linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/02 Insurance Hedging and Simple Strategies.md

 The payoff to a contract is the value of the position at expiration.
 The payoff to a long forward contract is

 $$
-\text {P a y o f t} = \text {S p o t} - \text {f o r w a r d} \tag {1}
+\text{Payoff} = \text{Spot} - \text{Forward} \tag{1}
 $$

 Because the short has agreed to sell at the fixed forward price, the short profits if prices fall.
 The payoff to a short forward contract is

 $$
-\text {P a y o f t} = \text {F o r w a r d p r i c e} - \text {s p o t p r i c e a t} \tag {2}
+\text{Payoff} = \text{Forward price} - \text{Spot price at expiration} \tag{2}
 $$

 To illustrate these calculations, consider a forward contract on a hypothetical stock index.
-Suppose the non-dividend-paying S&R ("Special and Rich") 500 index has a current price of  \$1000 and the 6-month forward price is\$ 1020.
-The holder of a long position in the S&R forward contract is obligated to pay \$1020 in 6 months for one unit of the index.
-The holder of the short position is obligated to sell one unit of the index for \$1020.
+Suppose the non-dividend-paying S&R ("Special and Rich") 500 index has a current price of $1000$ and the 6-month forward price is $1020$.
+The holder of a long position in the S&R forward contract is obligated to pay $1020$ in 6 months for one unit of the index.
+The holder of the short position is obligated to sell one unit of the index for $1020$.
 Table 2 lists the payoff on the position for various possible future values of the index.

 # FIGURE 2